Existence results for variational-hemivariational inequality systems with nonlinear couplings: Introduction and preliminaries

 To our best knowledge, systems with nonlinear coupling functions were only recently considered in \cite{Cos23} in the framework of variational inequalities.
 More precisely, the following problem was investigated:

 {\it Find $(u,\sigma)\in K\times\Lambda$ such that } where $\chi:X\times X \to \mathbb{R}, \psi:Y\times Y \to\mathbb{R}$ are nonlinear functionals and $f\in X^\ast$, $g\in Y^\ast$.
 Note that the second inequality of \eqref{eqn1} and \eqref{eqn3}, respectively, have opposite sign, therefore even for particular cases the solution sets of the two problems do not coincide.
 Moreover, besides the fact that hemivariational inequalities are a generalization of variational inequalities further difficulties occur due to the presence of the nonlinear operators $F$ and $G$ in each inequality of \eqref{eqn1} and the fact that the second inequality is of quasi-hemivariational type (since, in general, there does not exist a locally Lipschitz functional $T\colon Y\to\mathbb{R}$ such that $\partial_C T(\sigma)=H(\sigma)\partial_C J^0(\gamma_2 (\sigma))$).
+Consequently, the novelty of our approach comes on the one hand from the fact that this is the first paper dealing with coupled systems consisting of a variational-hemivariational inequality and a quasi-hemivariational inequality and, on the other hand, that the coupling functional is assumed nonlinear (and even in the bilinear case our system is similar but not equivalent to systems studied in the aforementions papers, as the second inequality is reversed.)

 Finally, we point out the fact that choosing opposite sign for the second inequality of \eqref{eqn1} comes from applications point of view as it allows to tackle the weak solvability of general 3D contact models with multivalued constitutive law via bipotentials, an approach that has captured special attention, see e.g., \cite{Bod-Sax,Bul-deSax-Vall10,BSV,Cos-Csi-Var15,Sax-Feng98,Mat13,Mat-Nic11}, since this method was introduced at the beginning of 1990's by de Saxc\' e \& Feng \cite{Sax-Feng91}.
 Such an application is provided in the last section of the paper.